 - A second triangle can be created by adding a second sink to an island or fourth-wall peninsula.
 This is also a way to create a specialty work station for baking or vegetable prep.

 These guidelines are not hard and fast rules.
 Sometimes, the only layout possible for your kitchen may break or bend a rule, or enhance the kitchen triangle concept with a work zone approach.
-But, by incorporating the guidelines into a new kitchen layout, you will be assured of an efficient kitchen design that minimizes traffic through the work zone.

 Get Started on Your Design Now